What you should know as a first-time homebuyer

 Getting a home inspection on a condo isn't mandatory either, but it’s useful to point out any existing or potential problems with the physical condition of the condo and possible repairs needed before you buy it.

-Once you are the owner of the property, any surprise repairs have the potential to burn a huge hole in your pocket, especially if they are related to the overall structure, making inspections prior to purchase a wise decision not only the first-time buyer, but all buyers.
+Once you are the owner of the property, any surprise repairs have the potential to burn a huge hole in your pocket, especially if they are related to the overall structure.
+Making inspections prior to purchase is a wise decision not only for the first-time buyer, but all buyers.

 What happens after your offer is accepted

 If you’ve had your offer accepted, first of all, congratulations!

 If the offer you accepted had conditions, it would be considered “sold conditional” until you sign on the dotted line.